TodePond/TodePondDotCom/wikiblogarden/blending/worlds/readme.md

 Finally you'll be able to focus on your— and *stop doing all that other stuff*— that evil social media— research— pitiful "art" stuff— that you don't want to be doing, really

 what you make is too esoteric— too abstract— hypothetical— uncourageous lowest common denominator— just a bit of fun— research based.

+You could be charging— You could be—

 > I don't see the point in this